 Penalties: Failure to pay fees on time will result in the penalties listed here.
 Under no circumstances will these be waived.
-The next table lists penalty fees for 2015-16.
+The next table lists penalty fees for 2018-19.
 These fees may change from year to year.

-Default Penalty Amount (Nu.)
-2015-16
+Late Payment Penalty Amount (Nu.)

-Default within first 5 days after the dead-line Nu.2,500
+Within 7 calendar days after the Nu 1 250

-Default after 5 th till 10 th day after the Nu.5,000
+Within 8 th till 14 th day after the

-deadline Nu F 000 Nu 1 000 / nor
+ueauiiie

-Default beyond 10 th day after the deadline Nu.5,000+Nu.1,000/- per day of
+From 15 th to 30 th day after the Nu.2,500+Nu.500/per day starting on day 15

-until 30 th day default
+deadline

-Students MAY NOT BE

-Default beyond 30 days after ALLOWED to attend
+Students WILL NOT BE ALLOWED to attend

-the deadline classes/ADMISSION SEATS
+Beyond 30 days after the deadline classes/ADMISSION SEATS MAY BE OFFERED

-uie deadiiile WILL BE OFFERED TO AN
+TO AN ALTERNATIVE INDIVIDUAL

-ALTERNATIVE APPLICANT

 Security/Caution Fee Refund: The security deposit/caution money that students pay before they first enroll is refundable subject to several conditions including a) the student is permanently leaving the college, and b) the student has satisfactorily completed all college-leaving formalities including return of his/her ID card resulting in issuance of a "No Due Certificate" signed by the Registrar.
 Any outstanding financial liabilities the student has to RTC upon leaving will be deducted from this refund.
-Graduates will normally pick up the money due to them from the security deposit/caution money when they pick up their transcripts a month or so after successfully completing all RTC coursework.
+Graduates can pick up the money due to them from the security deposit/caution money when they pick up their transcripts a month or so after successfully completing all RTC coursework.
+However, if desired it can normally be picked up during business hours if at least 15 days have passed from the date on which the application for the claim and all necessary documentation were turned into the Finance Office.
 No award of a degree or issuance of a transcript will be granted until the amount owed is settled if the student's unpaid financial obligations to the college exceed the amount of the remaining security deposit.
+These refunds must be claimed within six months of the date on which the student is no longer enrolled at the college